 The head of SEN, and other staff members as relevant, will keep in regular contact with the parents of students with Learning Support Needs if appropriate, including meeting with them to discuss the progress of the student and any issues arising in their course of study.

 The Academy is committed to supporting accessible learning and welcomes students with disabilities, subject to being able to support their individual needs; good accessibility practices and the needs of disabled students in academic provision are reviewed on a case by case basis, with all reasonable adjustments considered in order to provide services and equal educational opportunities to the individual student or applicant.

-Students or applicants who declare a disability, specific learning difficulty (such as dyslexia), long term health condition or mental health disability are asked to complete a ‘Student Declaration and Identification of Support Needs’ form at their first personal tutorial.
+Students or applicants who declare a disability, specific learning difficulty (such as dyslexia), long term health condition or mental health disability are asked to complete a ‘Student Declaration and Identification of Support Needs’ form.
 This is in addition to the declaration requested at application and is intended to ensure the capture of information needed to ensure a safe a successful educational career at the Academy.
 A member of the Academic team subsequently contacts the student to discuss their individual support requirements and agree actions, which are made available to relevant tutors and support staff, informing them of any services and adjustments required.

 Personal Development Planning

 Central to The Art Academy’s ethos is enabling students to become practicing artists.
 Students are encouraged to set goals, develop their skills and review progress through personal developmental planning.
 PDP is embedded within the Diploma programmes in the form of a Professional Development module, which provides opportunities to identify and action next steps in planning their career as professional artists and also incorporating reviews of the skills they develop through study into this process.
 Progress and long term goals are discussed and recorded through one-to-one sessions with staff and tutors and students are invited to reflect on progress and plan their progression through the programmes at annual reviews in the third term.